j19sch/j19sch.github.io/posts/2022/202220314-uncovering-agile-micro-skills-at-frogsconf.md

 .. type: text
 -->

 At the second [FroGS conf Open Space](https://frogsconf.nl/) on 12 March 2022 I facilitated a session based on my blog post [*"Four skills to embody the four Agile values"*](link://slug/four-skills-to-embody-the-four-agile-values).
 My goal with the session was to uncover more Agile (micro-)skills.
 In this post I'll share what we did during the session and I'll close off with some thoughts on the biggest challenge of this exercise: too many skills.
-Before I start however: a big thank you to everyone who participated in the session!
+Before I start however, a big thank you to everyone who participated in the session!

 # What we value